 Any data types that have the option to be made dynamic will have that choice clearly visible in the data entry area.

-Since the QR code is a graphical representation of the data it contains, if you haven't used our URL shortener and have entered your own direct URL into the QR code instead, you will not be able to change the QR code contents without changing the QR code image.
+Since the QR code is a graphical representation of the data it contains, if you haven't opted to create a dynamic QR code, and have created a static QR code by entering your own direct URL into the QR code instead, you will not be able to change the QR code contents without changing the QR code image.

 For added flexibility we've made the use of our URL shortener entirely optional.
-Unlike many other QR code generators that force you to use their URL shortner whether you want to or not, with QR Stuff you can put your own direct website address into the QR code if you prefer.
-While there are many good reasons to use our URL shortner, there are also some compelling reasons for not using it, and this blog post points some of them out.
+Unlike many other QR code generators that force you to use their URL shortener whether you want to or not, with QR Stuff you can put your own website URL directly into the QR code if you prefer.
+While there are many good reasons to use our URL shortener, there are also some compelling reasons for not using it, and this blog post points some of them out.

-When you log into your subscriber account history, any QR codes that you've used our URL shortener with will have an "Edit URL" option in the extended information about that QR code (click the "Manage" tab to the right of the history listing).
+When you log into your subscriber account dashboard, any dynamic QR codes that you've created will have an "Edit" option in the extended information about that QR code (click the "Manage" tab to the right of the history listing).

 Using that feature you can change the location that the short URL redirects to as often as you like without altering the QR code image.

-Batch processing is part of the subscriber feature set for full subscribers.
+Batch processing is part of the subscriber feature set for full subscribers and isn't available to trial (24 hour) subscribers.

 Upload a single TSV file containing the details of up to 500 individual QR codes and process them as a single batch.
 Once processing has been completed a download link for a single ZIP file containing the image files for each of the QR codes in your batch will be emailed to you.